 Students who use interpreters, captioning, or transcription should initiate early discussions with faculty about their intentions to use video presentations.
 Sufficient notice (generally the sixth week of the preceding quarter) allows the department to make the necessary modifications to accommodate the request.

-A student who is deaf or hard of hearing may request interpreter or academic captioning services for an individual meeting with an instructor or academic advisor or for participation in a school-related activity by clicking on the “Submit Custom Request” button on their OSD Online Services page, or by using the Request for Custom Services (Appendix H).
+A student who is deaf or hard of hearing may request interpreter or academic captioning services for an individual meeting with an instructor or academic advisor or for participation in a school-related activity by clicking on the “Submit Custom Request” button on their OSD Online Services (AIM) page, by contacting the DHH Administrative Support Representative or by emailing DHHservices@calstatela.edu.
 The request must be submitted at least three working days in advance of the activity.
 The request must include the name and type of the event, location, time and duration of the event, along with contact information for the student should any questions arise.
 The request can either be delivered to the OSD, or emailed to the Deaf and Hard of Hearing Specialist.